Hialeah/problems/README.md

-Housing Costs
-Write a program that asks the user to enter their monthly costs for each of the following housing related expenses:
-The program should then display the total monthly cost of these expenses, and the total annual cost of these expenses.

-How Much Insurance?
-Many financial experts’ advice property owners to insure their homes or buildings for at least 80 percent of the amount it would cost to replace the structure.
-Write a program that asks the user to enter the replacement cost of a building and then displays the minimum amount of insurance that should be purchased for the property.

-Batting Average
-Write a program to find a baseball player’s batting average.
-The program should ask the user to enter the number of times the player was at bat and the number of hits he got.
-It should then display his batting average to 4 decimal places.

-Test Average
-Write a program that asks for five test scores.
-The program should calculate the average test score and display it.
-The number displayed should be formatted in fixed-point notation, with one decimal point of precision.

-Average Rainfall
-Write a program that calculates the average monthly rainfall for three months.
-The program should ask the user to enter the name of each month, such as June or July, and the amount of rain (in inches) that fell that month.
-The program should display a message similar to the following:

-The average monthly rainfall for June, July, and August was 6.72 inches.

-Minimum/Maximum
-Write a program that asks the user to enter two numbers.
-The program should use the conditional operator to determine which number is the smaller and which is the larger.

-Roman Numeral Converter
-Write a program that asks the user to enter a number within the range of 1 through 10.
-Use a switch statement to display the Roman numeral version of that number.
-Input Validation: Do not accept a number less than 1 or greater than 10.

-Magic Dates
-The date June 10, 1960, is special because when we write it in the following format, the month times the day equals the year.
-(6/10/60)
-Write a program that asks the user to enter a month (in numeric form), a day, and a two digit year.
-The program should then determine whether the month times the day is equal to the year.
-If so, it should display a message saying the date is magic.
-Otherwise, it should display a message saying the date is not magic.

 Areas of Rectangles
 The area of a rectangle is the rectangle’s length times its width.
 Write a program that asks for the length and width of two rectangles.
 The program should tell the user which rectangle has the greater area, or if the areas are the same.